 Archaeology consistently confirms the historical accuracy of the Bible.

-For further study, click here to see a chart listing some of the major archaeological finds.
+Chart listing some of the major archaeological finds...

 Some people have the idea that the Bible has been translated "so many times" that it has become corrupted through stages of translating.
-If the translations were being made from other translations, they would have a case.
+That would probably be true if the translations were being made from other translations.
 But translations are actually made directly from original Greek, Hebrew and Aramaic source texts based on thousands of ancient manuscripts.